Ferlab-Ste-Justine/kubernetes-infrastructure-configuration/README.md

   - namespace: Namespace of the secret
   - type: Type of the secret.
 Defaults to **Opaque**.
   - attributes: Map of key-value pairs defining the secret's attributes
+- configmaps: Array of configmaps with each entry taking the following format:
+  - name: Name of the configmap
+  - namespace: Namespace of the configmap
+  - attributes: Map of key-value pairs defining the configmap's attributes
 - flux_instances: Array of fluxcd instances with each entry taking the following format:
   - namespace: Namespace of the flux instance.
 It should be pre-existing and contain a **flux-git-deploy** with an **identity** key containing a valid private ssh key for **user**
   - repository: Repository the flux instance should monitor